-Flying with a pet snake domestically and internationally isn’t as it is with another pet.
-Airlines are prepared for dogs and cats, but there aren’t many are reptile-friendly airlines.
+Flying with a snake domestically and internationally isn’t the same as it is flying with other types of pets.
+Airlines are prepared for dogs and cats, but there aren’t that many snake-friendly airlines.

-There are several issues with flying with a snake.
-A snake with stringent temperature requirements might get too cold in the cargo hold.
-There’s also a chance that their enclosure could be improperly handled by baggage handlers.
-Pet snakes can die during flights, although it’s unlikely to happen.
+There are issues with flying with a snake.
+A snake with strict temperature requirements might get too cold in the cargo hold.
+There’s also a chance that its enclosure could be improperly handled by baggage handlers.
+Pet snakes can die during flights, although it’s uncommon.

 Can You Fly with a Snake?

 You can’t fly with a snake as carry-on luggage.
-These regulations are in place because a snake that gets free is excellent at hiding.
-The snake could hide somewhere on the plane, or even somehow get into the wall of the plane, and would pose a risk to the electrics.
+These regulations are in place because a snake that gets free is very good at hiding.

-And while snake owners know that the majority of pet snakes are nothing to be afraid of, the rest of the public don’t.
-If somebody with a fear of snakes had to sit next to you, they might have a panic attack, even if it’s just a ball python or corn snake.
-So, in the interest of the safety of the people around you and the safety of the plane, snakes aren’t allowed in the cabin.
+And while snake owners know that the majority of pet snakes are nothing to be afraid of, the rest of the public don’t share your confidence.
+If somebody with a fear of snakes had to sit next to you, they might have a panic attack, even if it’s just a harmless ball python or corn snake.

-Despite not being allowed in the cabin, snakes are allowed to be checked in like other pets, provided that you meet specific regulations.
-These relate to the kind of enclosure your pet is in, and how secure it’s kept, as well as the animal’s welfare.
+Despite not being allowed in the cabin, snakes are allowed to be checked in, provided that you comply with the regulations.
+These relate to the kind of enclosure your snake is in, and how secure it’s kept, and its welfare.

 Airlines That Allow Snakes

-Of the major airlines that serve U.S. airports, none allow snakes in-cabin anymore.
-They haven’t ever been allowed in the cabin as dogs or cats have, and recently, each airline stopped allowing ‘emotional support snakes’ on board too.
-However, each airline allows them to travel in a crate as checked in baggage.
+Of the major airlines that serve U.S. airports, none allow snakes in-cabin.
+Each airline also stopped allowing ‘emotional support snakes’ on board.
+However, snakes can travel in a crate as checked-in baggage.

-Let’s take a look at the airlines that permit snakes, and the regulations that each of them requires.
-Here’s a quick chart to get you started:
+Let’s take a look at the airlines that permit snakes, and their requirements.
+Here’s a table that contains the basic rules:

 American Airlines Snake Policy

-American Airlines’ general pet policy states that only dogs and cats are allowed to travel with you in-cabin.
-People were allowed to travel with non-venomous snakes in the cabin provided they were emotional support animals, but since July 1st, 2018, this has been prevented.
-Any animal that could pose a risk to others on the flight, or to the plane itself, has been restricted since then.
+People were once allowed to travel with non-venomous snakes in the cabin, provided they were emotional support animals.
+Since July 1st, 2018, this has ceased to be an option.
+Any animal that could pose a risk to other passengers on the flight, or to the plane itself, have been restricted.

-However, you can fly a snake as checked in baggage.
-To travel with a snake, their enclosure has to meet AA’s specifications.
-It has to be made of wood, metal, plastic or something similar.
+However, you can fly a snake as checked-in baggage.
+To travel with a snake, its enclosure has to comply with AA’s specifications.
+It has to be made of wood, metal, plastic, or a similar material.
 It needs a secure metal door that’s shut with cable ties.

-As per federal regulations, you’ll also have to provide written certification that your pet has been fed and offered water within four hours of the flight.
-AA allow pets to either travel as checked baggage, or on cargo flights.
+As per federal regulations, you’ll also have to provide written certification that your snake has been fed and offered water within 4 hours of the flight.
+AA allows snakes to travel as checked baggage or go on cargo flights.

-Flying with a checked in pet on American Airlines costs $200 per enclosure, or $150 to Brazil.
-You should always check for price changes as prices change frequently.
+Flying with a checked-in pet snake on American Airlines costs $200 per enclosure, or $150 to Brazil.
+You should always check for price changes as the amount that AA charges change frequently.

 Delta Snake Policy

-According to Delta’s website, you can only book 14 days in advance, and there’s no guarantee that your snake will be shipped on the same flight as you fly on.
+According to Delta, you can only book 14 days in advance, and there’s no guarantee that your snake will be shipped on the same flight as you.

-You can’t fly with your snake as checked baggage, so you’ll have to take the snake to a Delta Cargo location three hours or more before departure.
-Picking up your pet, you’ll have to head to the Delta Cargo location nearest your destination.
+You can’t fly with your snake as checked baggage, so you’ll have to take the snake to a Delta Cargo location 3 hours or more before departure.
+You’ll have to pick up your snake from the nearest Delta Cargo location.

-Their ‘kennel checks’ are similar to American Airlines’ policies.
-Your snake travel carrier has to allow the snake room to move around, and have something absorbent lining the bottom.
+Their ‘kennel checks’ are similar to AA’s policies.
+Your snake travel carrier has to allow the snake room to move around, and have absorbent lining at the bottom.
 The door to the cage has to be tied with zip ties.

 Southwest Airlines Snake Policy